Santa Rita Connection Project

 Required Approvals and Timeline

 Under state law, TEP must secure a Certificate of Environmental Compatibility (CEC) to build the transmission line.
-TEP plans to file a CEC application in the spring of 2026 with the Arizona Power Plant and Transmission Line Siting Committee, which reviews CEC applications in a public process that allows neighbors and others to provide comments.
+TEP filed a CEC application on April 17, 2026, with the Arizona Power Plant and Transmission Line Siting Committee, which reviews CEC applications in a public process that allows neighbors and others to provide comments.
 The Arizona Corporation Commission (ACC) must review and approve the CEC before TEP can begin construction.

 October 2025 to March 2026